Special clinical interests in gynaecological cancers (endometrial, ovarian, vulva, cervical) and colorectal cancers (bowel and rectum).

 Dr Christos Mikropoulos trained at the South Thames rotation in Clinical Oncology and completed training in 2016.

 He completed an MSc with Newcastle University in 2008 and an MD (Research) degree with University of London (ICR) in 2013.
-Christos worked at QEHB as a Consultant for 1 year in Urogenital and Gynaecological cancers.
-Currently he’s working at Maidstone (Kent Oncology Centre) and treats patients with Urogenital, Gynaecological and Colorectal cancers, as well as supports Haematological patients with radiotherapy treatments.
-His private practice is based at Genesis-Maidstone.
+He worked at QEHB as a Consultant for a year in urogenital and gynaecological cancers.
+Currently, he works at Maidstone (Kent Oncology Centre) and treats patients with urogenital, gynaecological and colorectal cancers.
+He also supports haematological patients with radiotherapy treatments.